K-Hebel/2020_Dev_Survey/README.md

 * The r_squared score on the model was 0.9424618175355847

-## **Results & Visualizations :**
+# **Results & Visualizations :**
 Summary results and visualizations of the analysis may be found at https://khebel.medium.com/.
 The main premise of the analysis is to view desirable compensation as one weighted to the national per capita gdp of one's country location rather than the absolute value of that compensation.
 Detailed notes on the analysis and visualizations are contained in the jupyter notebook.

-## **Acknowledgements :**
+# **Acknowledgements :**
 This analysis relies on the StackOverflow dataset and IMF datasets.
 The author also relied heavily on panda documentation for the coding process.
-In addition, there was additional instructional benefit taken from courses on Udacity and Kaggle.
+In addition, there was additional instructional benefit taken from courses on Udacity, Kaggle and StackOverFlow.
 Markdown and dataframe formatting guidance were taken from https://www.markdownguide.org/basic-syntax/ and https://mkaz.blog/code/python-string-format-cookbook/, respectively.